mortizm1988/mortizm1988.github.io/_pages/about.md

 ## 📢 News

-- April 2016: Paper accepted for the IESE Tax Conference 2024.
+- April 2024: Paper accepted for the IESE Tax Conference 2024.
+- March 2024: I will visit Erasmus University - RSM Accounting Department in June 2024.
 - March 2024: I will teach a **PhD workshop on Accounting and Governance** in Paris Dauphine - PSL.
 All material is available [here](https://github.com/mortizm1988/PhD_accounting_governance).
 - Feb 2024: Papers accepted for the EAA Annual Congress 2024.
 - Jan 2024: Paper accepted in **Entrepreneurship Theory and Practice**.